 8 Ways to Enjoy North Dakota Arts and Culture

 A journey across North Dakota should include these must-see art museums and cultural and heritage destinations.

-Accredited fine art museum in the heart of historic downtown Fargo.
-Cafe Muse, The Store, exhibitions, performances, special events, tours, classes.
+Accredited fine art museum in the heart of historic downtown Fargo is home to exhibitions, The Store, performances, special events, tours, and classes.
 Plains Art Museum is available for receptions, meeting, and banquets.
 Full-service catering and AV equipment available in a brilliantly renovated, historic, yet modern art museum.

 The museum portrays the evolution of the buffalo through its displays and exhibits.
 Look for the live herd of buffalo and the rare albino buffalo, White Cloud.
 Visit the Prairie Winds Gift Shop for unique North Dakota gifts and buffalo related items.